deep-diver/ai-paper-reviewer/content/paper-reviews/2410.15926/index.md

 > </details>

-> Table 1 presents the accuracy and F1 scores achieved by different models on the POPE benchmark for object hallucination mitigation, comparing the proposed CCA-LLaVA model against baseline and state-of-the-art methods across various datasets and negative sampling strategies.
+> Table 1 presents the accuracy and F1 scores achieved by the proposed CCA-LLaVA model and existing models on the POPE benchmark for object hallucination mitigation, across different datasets and negative sampling strategies.

 </details>